BaseMax/AirplaneTicketFirefox/README.md

 # AirplaneTicketFirefox

-The system for analyzing the purchase of Airplane tickets.
+The firefox addon for analyzing the purchase of Airplane tickets.

 ### Installing